Current Research

 The cerebellum is important in implicit and procedural learning, and these learning mechanisms are particularly crucial during early development.
 We conduct behavioral, structural and functional neuroimaging, and clinical studies to understand the role of the cerebellum in cognitive development.

-The cerebellum is one of the most consistent sites of abnormality in neurodevelopmental disorders such as autism, ADHD, and developmental dyslexia.
-Work in our lab examines how cerebellar dysfunction may contribute to the etiology of these disorders.
+The cerebellum is one of the most consistent sites of structural and functional differences in neurodevelopmental conditions such as autism, ADHD, and developmental dyslexia.
+Work in our lab examines how cerebellar dysfunction may contribute to the etiology of these conditions.

 Collaborators